All Episodes

 We want to know.

-Uh we think this is important information.
+We think this is important information.

-So that's that's one of the big takeaways.
+So that's one of the big takeaways.

 And of course, the other one was that Jim Baker was getting information from a Perkins Cooey lawyer, big Democrat lawyer who represents the Democrat Party, Mark Zussman.

-and during the course of our investigation, we interviewed the former FBI general counsel Baker and discovered that your office is investigating him for unauthorized disclosures to the media, and you're asking for requests.
+And during the course of our investigation, we interviewed the former FBI general counsel Baker and discovered that your office is investigating him for unauthorized disclosures to the media, and you're asking for requests.

-Now, I'm beginning to get wind of the possibility that there is full on evidence that everybody knew what became the bulk of this FISA application was fraudulent, and that they knew it was bought and paid for.
+Now, I'm beginning to get wind of the possibility that there is full-on evidence that everybody knew what became the bulk of this FISA application was fraudulent and that they knew it was bought and paid for.

-And they used it then anyway, never verifying corroborating and knowing its origins.
+And they used it then anyway, never verifying, corroborating, and knowing its origins.

-Wouldn't that be the case?
+Wouldn't that be the case, Mark Meadows?

-Well it well, it is the case, Sean.
+Well, it is the case, Sean.

-I think what what we're seeing now is is more and more information comes out, and and Jim was exactly right.
+I think what we're seeing now is more and more information comes out.

-And so when you start to treat this president differently than all other uh other Americans, you know that bias is creeping in, and and what we're finding is the predicate to the investigation to the FISA application was not only fraudulently done,
+And so when you start to treat this president differently than all other Americans, you know that bias is creeping in.

-but it was fraudulently renewed over and over and over again when they knew that it was uh based on a dossier that was not only unproven, but parts of it were disproven.
+And what we're finding is the predicate to the investigation, to the FISA application, was not only fraudulently done, but it was fraudulently renewed over and over and over again when they knew that it was based on a dossier that was not only unproven, but parts of it were disproven.

 It's problematic.

-So wouldn't that mean that if if now now I don't know how you felt about the hearings yesterday.
+So wouldn't that mean that if now I don't know how you felt about the hearings yesterday, I had some mixed emotions.

 I do believe this was a witch hunt from the beginning.

-Uh I think there's a lot of evidence to show that.
+I think there's a lot of evidence to show that.

-And what we had is they worked together to rig the outcome of our 2016 election, fix the outcome of the 2016 election using their high positions to do so and help Hillary Clinton get elected, help her survive legally when she clearly obstructed justice and violated the espionage act,
+And what we had is they worked together to rig the outcome of our 2016 election, fix the outcome of the 2016 election using their high positions to do so and help Hillary Clinton get elected, help her survive legally when she clearly obstructed justice and violated the Espionage Act, and then used her bought and paid for Russian lies to hurt Donald Trump as a candidate and then hurt him as a president,

 Who and when.

-So the New York Times had their big story, their blockbuster story that they said on on Friday.
+So the New York Times had their big story, their blockbuster story that they said on Friday.

-You gotta remember the who and the when.
+You've got to remember the who and the when.

 Who is the people we've been talking about?